Reimagining the Moral Life

 Testifies brilliantly to the legacy of one of the finest minds in Christian theological ethics and a living embodiment of principled scholarship at the service of human flourishing.”--Agbonkhianmeghe E. Orobator, SJ

-To honor Lisa Cahills 45 years of teaching Christian ethics at Boston College, this volume includes contributions from almost all of the doctoral students she directed during her career.
-It also provides an interpretive overview of Prof. Cahills specific contributions to Christian ethics.
+This volume aims to honor Lisa Cahill’s 45 years of teaching Christian ethics at Boston College.
+It will be presented to her as a surprise Festschrift at a conference to be held at Boston College September 19-20, 2020.
+It will include contributions from almost all of the doctoral students she directed during her career.
+It will also seek to provide an interpretive overview of Prof. Cahill’s specific contributions to Christian ethics.

 Ki Joo Choi is professor of theological ethics and chair of the department of religion at Seton Hall University.
 He is author of Disciplined by Race: Theological Ethics and the Problem of Asian American Identity (Cascade Books).